maksimdssv/Superhero-Database/README.md

 ## Run the solution

-There are two ways to run this project.
+First, clone the repo or download it.
+Then there are two ways to run this project.
 Either in dev version or in production build.

 ### Production build